AlansCodeLog/blender-debugger-for-vscode/README.md

 ## Installing Python and Getting PTVSD

 Install Python 3 with pip and check add to PATH.
    - If you already have python installed and you can run it from the command line (aka PATH is set), the addon should find it.
 It uses `where python` or `whereis python` or `which python` depending on the OS to determine where python is.
 I only have windows at the moment, so only that is tested, but it should work.
+On macOS this is `/usr/local/lib/python3.6/site-packages/` if you use the command below.

 `pip install ptvsd==3.0.0`
    - Newer versions do not work, you will just get an error in VS Code trying to connect. later versions aren't supported yet see [Debugging Python with VS Code](https://code.visualstudio.com/docs/python/debugging#_remote-debugging) and [#514](/Microsoft/vscode-python/issues/514).